princepansari/loong_cipher/README.md

 # Loong: A Family of Involutional Lightweight Block Cipher

 ## Motivation
-Assignment in CS553 of IIT Bhilai.
-It is to learn lightweight crypto and grow our knowleage.
+Assignment of CS553 in IIT Bhilai.
+The purpose of this assignment is to learn about some well-known lightweight block ciphers and perform some analysis or observations on cipher and attack models.

 ## Group Name
 YAnonymous